 - Choice Very Fine (VF) 25, 30, 35 *

 - About Good (AG) 3

 - Fair (FA, FR, AG) 2

 * These are extra added definitions that are used more frequently in the US than other countries.
 Not part of Crazee Coins original post.

 Coin experts in Europe and elsewhere often shun the numerical system, preferring to rate specimens on a purely descriptive, or adjectival, scale.
-Nevertheless, most grading systems use similar terminology and values and remain mutually intelligible. * (I do want add that this system is widely used in the US.
+Nevertheless, most grading systems use similar terminology and values and remain mutually intelligible. * (I do want to add that this system is widely used in the US.
 Although I’ve not seen grading guides for other countries PCGS has created a free site called Photograde.
-Photograde is also available as an app for both Iphone & Android phones.)
+Photograde is also available as an app for both iPhone & Android phones.)

 When evaluating a coin, the following often subjective factors may be considered: